gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 **IMPORTANT**.
 Be sure to read up on calibrating the [Grove - CO2 & Temperature & Humidity Sensor (SCD30) Calibration](https://wiki.seeedstudio.com/Grove-CO2_Temperature_Humidity_Sensor-SCD30/#calibration) sensor.

-The code running on the Azure Sphere will check if auto-calibration is enabled on the sensor.
-If it is not then auto-calibration will be enabled.
+The code running on the Azure Sphere will enable auto-calibration.

 ---